Farming Practices

 Pasture-Raised & Non-GMO Chicken

 Since we have limited land, we raise small flocks of chickens at a time to ensure the soil health is maintained and the chickens always have fresh grass.
-We raised chickens from April to October to beat the cold season since they are always outside. each flock is about 40 chickens and our homestead keeps at least 20 per flock to feed our family for the year.
+We raise chickens from April to October to beat the cold season since they are always outside.
+Each flock is about 50 chickens, and our homestead keeps at least 20 per flock to feed our family for the year.

 Chris built a “chicken tractor” that provides shelter and protects our flocks at night.
 With plenty of sunshine, air ventilation, and airflow, our chickens stay active and happy.
 They remain inside the chicken tractor and we pick it up and move it every day to give them fresh grass to be on.
-Around the chicken tractor, there is an electric fence to protect the flock from predators that may try to get inside the structure at night.
+We do like to open the door and give them the option to roam, but unless feed is out there, we only see a handful make their way outside the structure due to their prey instincts.
+Around the chicken tractor, there is a solar-powered, electric fence to protect the flock from predators that may try to get inside the structure at night.
 In addition to what they find in the grass, we feed a nonGMO corn and soy feed from Sunrise Farms so they have a nutritious diet to grow.
 Non-GMO means the corn and soy that are consumed from this feed are not genetically modified.

 After working at a larger chicken company, Ashley has grown to appreciate quality feed and chose to pasture-raise smaller flock sizes to maintain flock health and use these practices to learn more about the regeneration of our environment.
 Who doesn’t love seeing clean chickens roaming outside with plenty of space to move?!
 It gives us more peace of mind about the meat we are choosing to eat.
 People don’t realize that when chickens are stressed or limited, the growth pattern and meat are affected.
 We focus on enrichment and outdoor life to aid us in raising a happy bird.
 They are providing nourishment to us, so it’s the least we can do.